 Julie has been helping homebuyers for over 30 years and has several loan programs available for various incomes and financial situations.

-If you are looking for a mortgage lender in Rochester, MI or anywhere throughout Michigan, call Julie from Main Street Bank today at: 586-382-5482 and let her help you navigate through the loan process and answer any questions you may have about a new purchase or refinance.
+If you are looking for a mortgage lender in Rochester, MI or anywhere throughout Michigan, call Julie from Superior National Bank today at: 586-382-5482 and let her help you navigate through the loan process and answer any questions you may have about a new purchase or refinance.